The name of the Basic Skills assessment has been changed to "Program Admission" assessment. Passing scores on all three tests within the GACE Program

 For Holders of Certificates from Other States

-for certification from a preparation program approved in another state, you are not required to take a basic skills test in Georgia.
+for certification from a preparation program approved in another state, you are not required to take a Program Admission assessment in Georgia.

-GACE® Tests in Reading, Writing, and Mathematics:
+GACE Tests in Reading, Writing, and Mathematics

-Options to Satisfy the Basic Skills Requirement:
+Options to Satisfy the Program Admission Assessment Requirement

 - Having the required minimum SAT®, ACT®, or GRE® score.
 Actual scores, not exemption codes, are required.